kittsville/Compsci-Quicklinks/README.md

 # Aberdeen University Computer Science Quicklinks

-A simple page for accessing Computer Science resources.
-Each link cuts through the crap (navigating MyAberdeen and lengthy URLs) to take you straight to the correct resource.
+A simple page for accessing 3rd year Computer Science resources at the University of Aberdeen.
+Each link is designed to take you to the relevant resources as directly as possible.

 Created to save a frustrated Computer Science student a few seconds.